broimluna/BronzeBrowser/README.md

 # Bronze Browser
 Bronze Browser for Windows.
-This is a **very early** alpha and might not be what will ship eventually.
+This is a **very early** alpha and might not even ship as a stable product.